highchair/artinruins-com/_property/ri-auditorium.md

 ### Reason for Demolition

 The old arena was an East Side home to ice hockey, basketball, boxing, and occasional rock concerts.
-It opened in 1926 and lasted about 50 years before it was replaced by a new civic center in downtown.
+It opened in 1926 and lasted about 50 years before it was replaced by a new [Civic Center]({% link _property/providence-civic-center.md %}) in downtown.
 It hung around for about 10 years, hosting small events and concerts (as “The Main Event”) and even becoming a disco (called “11-11”)/roller skating venue, and then slowly decaying until 1989 when it was torn down.

 ### Current Events